 Air purifiers are the only officially designed device to remove smoke particles from the air around you.
 They’re also excellent at eliminating other pollutants like dust, and allergens from your home’s indoor air and are up to 99.97% effective at cleaning the air you breathe.

 These devices work by circulating the air inside a room through a series of filters.
 Bad particles like smoke get trapped, and clean air is pushed back into the room for you to breathe.
-Here are detailed reviews of the two best air purifiers for smoke.
+Here are detailed reviews of the best air purifiers for wildfire smoke.